opendatacube/datacube-explorer/README.md

 ![Explorer Screenshot](screenshot.png)

+## Usage (quick-start)

+Assuming you already have an Open Data Cube instance, Explorer will use its existing settings.

+Install Explorer from pypi:

+    pip install datacube-explorer

+Generate summaries for all of your products

+    cubedash-gen --init --all

+Run Explorer locally:

+    cubedash-run

+It will now be viewable on [http://localhost:8090](https://localhost:8090)

 ## Developer Setup

 These directions are for running from a local folder in development.
 But it will run from any typical Python WSGI server.